IsmailElkarmani/Interactive-Firewall-Management/README.md

 ## License

-This project is licensed under the MIT License – see the `LICENSE` file for details.
+This project is licensed under the MIT License – see the [MIT license](LICENSE) file for details.

 ## Contributing